-Table 55: Standard settings for LPT1
+Table 55: Default settings - LPT1

-To change these settings see chapter 6 "Software", section 2.9 "Integrated peripherals" on page 327.
+To change these settings see chapter 6 "Software", section 2.9 "Integrated peripherals" on page 328.

 Note: Provit IPC parallel interfaces are equipped with a protective circuit in order to conform with requirements for operating in industrial environments.
 This can possibly lead to limitations in regard to the maximum transfer rate.